Tell me how you feel - using AAC to talk about emotions

 You don’t need to model the whole sentence, just the capitalized words.
 And you don’t need to have the AAC learner reply.
 You’re just giving him or her information on what these feeling words mean and where they can be found in his or her AAC system.
 If we don’t show AAC users how to find feeling words on their communication system, how can we expect them to tell us how they feel?

-When we consider communication functions, we can plan and then model words that will build language and meaningful communication.
-We can expand an Augmentative and Alternative Communication (AAC) user’s world beyond choice-making!
+There are many reasons to communicate.
+We call these communication functions.
+Think about communication functions, so we can plan and then model words that will build language and meaningful communication.
+We can expand an AAC user’s world beyond choice-making!

 Are your questions open or closed?
 In any environment where questions occur naturally, like in classrooms, it is essential that open-ended questions are used for AAC users.
 It allows language to be modeled and gives AAC users the opportunity to learn to say what they think and feel.